core-wg/oscore-edhoc/draft-ietf-core-oscore-edhoc.md

 The applicability statement associated to an EDHOC resource at the CoAP Server can specify that EDHOC is used (also) to establish an OSCORE Security Context.

-In this case, what defined in this section applies when running EDHOC with such an EDHOC resource, with particular reference to the use of EDHOC Connection Identifers and the actual derivation of the OSCORE Security Context.
+In this case, what defined in this section applies when running EDHOC through such an EDHOC resource, with particular reference to the use of EDHOC connection identifiers and the actual derivation of the OSCORE Security Context.

 ## Conversion of EDHOC to OSCORE Identifiers {#edhoc-id-conversion}